mayflower-tech/natuerlich/docs/all-hooks.md

 This hook is used to determine if a xr mode is supported.
 The hook takes the xr mode (e.g. `immersive-ar`) to request support for as its only parameter and whether the passed xr mode is supported.
 The hook returns undefined while the request for the mode is not yet resolved.

+## `useFocusState`

+This hook is used to retrieve the current focus state.
+The hook returns the focus state if the user is currently in an xr session and `undefined` if no session is present.
+The focus state can be `visible`, `visible-blurred`, and `hidden`.
+For example, in the meta quest operating system, the focus state is `visible-blurred` when the user interacts with the operating system while the session is still in the background.

 ## `useAnchor`

 This hook is used to create and store anchors.
 It operates similar to the `useState` React hook.
 The hook returns a tuple where the first item is the anchor (of type `XRAnchor`) and the second item is a function that can be used to create a new anchor.
 The function to create a new anchor takes in two arguments: `worldPosition` and `worldRotation`, which are of the `Vector3` and `Quaternion` types respectively.